 Which makes how Jemisin integrates Green Lantern Mullein’s backstory, specifically her history as a cop, even more intriguing.
 We see how much her experiences have shaped Green Lantern Mullein’s outlook, including how she analyzes things during her investigation.
 That made how she reacted to Marth’s words and how they have more things in common than Green Lantern Mullein initially admits a great character beat.

 Using all of that, Far Sector #6 is able to give Green Lantern Mullein time to think about the impact she is having on the world around her.
 Whether she is in control of the situation or not Green Lantern Mullein shows that she is taking all of this extremely seriously.
 We see her go through a range of emotions as she thinks about what using the Emotion Exploit really means.
-This further spotlight how being an outsider on this planet is a major strength as Green Lantern Mullein is bringing a different perspective on everything going on.
+This further spotlights how being an outsider on this planet is a major strength as Green Lantern Mullein is bringing a different perspective on everything going on.

 Which all makes the portrayal of Marth of the Sea just as fascinating.
 Jemisin properly uses the plot device of Switchoff to give Marth a chance to show what happens when the Emotion Exploit is halted.
-Marth shows that dealing with ones emotions is not a common thing for his people.
+Marth shows that dealing with one’s emotions is not a common thing for his people.
 The Emotion Exploit has allowed him to make the cold, calculated decisions without remorse.
-This has caused the regret his actions, like firing on protestors, will have on a person even if they bury that emotion.
+This has caused the regret of his actions, like firing on protestors, will have on a person even if they bury that emotion.

-At the same time, throughout Green Lantern Mullein and Marth’s interaction you couldn’t help but feel that there was a greater purpose than just courtship with Marth’s visit.
+At the same time, throughout Green Lantern Mullein and Marth’s interaction, you couldn’t help but feel that there was a greater purpose than just courtship with Marth’s visit.
 Whether through his dialogue or his look, you get the feeling that Marth is still hiding something from both Green Lantern Mullein and the reader.
-Things are falling into place to neatly when it comes to Marth coming across as a character you feel bad for in Far Sector #6.
+Things are falling into place too neatly when it comes to Marth coming across as a character you feel bad for in Far Sector #6.

 This all plays into how things ended with a big cliffhanger in Far Sector #6.
-Green Lantern Mullein finding and being forced to fight some Cloud Kratocracy mechs all came across to convenient.
+Green Lantern Mullein finding and being forced to fight some Cloud Kratocracy mechs all came across too convenient.
 It feeds into the fact that we still don’t know everything that is going on.
-Which helps how we as the reader are discovering all the intricacies of this planet alongside Green Lantern Mullein.
+This helps how we as the reader are discovering all the intricacies of this planet alongside Green Lantern Mullein.
 That is all a refreshing change of pace with how continuity heavy other comic books from DC Comics feel at the moment.

 With all that goes on Jamal Campbell continues to knock it out of the part with his artwork on Far Sector #6.
 This series has been one of the more beautiful comic books DC Comics is putting out right now and it is because of Campbell’s distinct style.
 Even with characters like Marth of the Sea having an Earthling design you still feel like Jo Mullein is the only human on the planet.
 It adds to how she is an outsider as she stands out in every scene she is in.
 Campbell also does a great job with how he integrates Jo Mullein’s background as a cop into her Green Lantern creations.
-This adds an extra layer to her character as we see how her background influences what kind of things she creates, like Hal Jordan, Kyle Rayner and John Stewart before her.
+This adds an extra layer to her character as we see how her background influences what kind of things she creates, like Hal Jordan, Kyle Rayner, and John Stewart before her.

 The Bad: Nothing.

-Overall: With every issue Far Sector becomes a more fascinating comic book to be following.
+Overall: With every issue, Far Sector becomes a more fascinating comic book to be following.
 N.K.
-Jemisin and Jamal Campbell work on Far Sector #6 continues that trend.
+Jemisin and Jamal Campbell’s work on Far Sector #6 continues that trend.
 By slowing things down a bit Jemisin and Campbell give Green Lantern Jo Mullein the chance to take in everything she has experienced in this story thus far.
-It sets the stage for even more bigger things to take place in future issues as we uncover what is really going on in Far Sector along with Green Lantern Jo Mullein.
+It sets the stage for even bigger things to take place in future issues as we uncover what is really going on in Far Sector along with Green Lantern Jo Mullein.

 To comment on this article and other Comic Book Revolution content visit our Facebook page, Twitter feed and Instagram.
 You can catch up with all of Kevin’s thoughts about comics, anime, TV shows, movies and more over on Twitter.
 You can also watch the fun and silly videos Kevin is making over on his TikTok.